Homepage

 SPHERE RESEARCH INFRASTRUCTURE

-SPHERE (Security and Privacy Heterogeneous Environment for Reproducible Experimentation) is a national research testbed funded by the NSF that supports integrated, reproducible cybersecurity and privacy research through access to diverse, user-configurable hardware, software, and networking resources via six specialized user portals.
+SPHERE (Security and Privacy Heterogeneous Environment for Reproducible Experimentation) is a public research testbed funded by the NSF and constructed by the USC Information Sciences Institute, Northeastern University Khoury College of Computer Sciences, and the University of Utah Kahlert School of Computing.
+It supports integrated, reproducible cybersecurity and privacy research through access to diverse, user-configurable hardware, software, and networking resources via six specialized user portals.
 It aims to transform cybersecurity and privacy research, enabling representative, sophisticated, and reproducible experimentation that allows researchers to build on the work of their peers, thus supercharging scientific progress.
 In addition to scientific experimentation, SPHERE enables a broad range of activities including education, workforce training, cybersecurity exercises, and rigorous test and evaluation.

 GETTING STARTED WITH SPHERE